-Without respite care, both regular carers and the people they care for would be short of options when it comes to the carer needing time away for whatever purpose.
+Without respite care, both regular carers and the people they care for would be short of options when it comes to the carers needing to take time off or a much deserved break.

 Respite carers are trained professionals and are capable of expertly administering all facets of personal care for the elderly.

 The amount of respite care can vary.
 Sometimes, a regular carer simply needs a few hours a day or a week to have a break from the caregiver role.
 At other times, the carer may need to be absent for a few days or even a few weeks to take a holiday.